 2. Get tickets and go to the parades early.
 With so many people along the parade routes it can be difficult to find a good place to watch unless you have a ticket to one the box bleacher seats with the boxes known as palcos.

 If you have tickets to the bleacher seats keep in mind there is no designating seating.
 The bleacher seats are first come, first serve and reportedly can be overbooked.
 So, go early to make sure you get a good seat.
 The back rows tend to fill up first as they are normally in the shade.

 Some of the hotels in Barranquilla will still have tickets available for sale even up to the day before carnival starts.
 Also, there will be sales of tickets on the street.
 But watch out for fake tickets.

 There are some public places along the parade route where you can rent plastic chairs or stand for free.
 But in my experience, the bleachers are much better places to watch the parades as they can have some shade.

 3. Watch out for thieves.
 With all the tourists in Barranquilla, thieves are active in the city.
 Keep in mind that you are a tourist in a foreign city, which can make you a target.
 Take care not to flash your cellphones, cameras, jewelry or money around.
-And our Medellín safety tips for expats also apply in Barranquilla.
+And see our detailed Barranquilla security and safety tips.

 4. Use sunscreen and insect repellant.
 It is very hot in Barranquilla with a daily high temperature that ranges from 88.3 to 91.8 °F (31.3 to 33.2 °C) and sometimes it’s even hotter.
 Also, it doesn’t rain very often.

 So, use sunscreen, hats and sunglasses and stay hydrated.
 In addition, Aedes aegypi mosquitos and other types of bugs can be a problem in Barranquilla.
 So, insect repellant is recommended.